 The genus Mirounga comprises two species, the southern elephant seal (M. leonina) and the northern (M. angustirostris).
 Northern elephant seals breed in California and Baja California.
-They were hunted almost to extinction during the 19th century, but after the introduction of protection laws in the United States and Mexico the species recovered at fast rate. and it is currently expanding outside its previous breeding range.
-The two species of the genus are very similar: external appearance, behaviour at sea, movement on land, gross traits of mating system and reproductive behaviour.
+They were hunted almost to extinction during the 19th century, but after the introduction of protection laws in the United States and Mexico the species recovered at fast rate, and it is currently expanding outside its previous breeding range.
+The two species of the genus are very similar: external appearance, behaviour at sea, movement on land, gross traits mating system of and reproductive behaviour.
 The first difference is size, with the southern species much larger.
-In elephant northern seals maximum weight is about 2300 kg for males versus 3700 kg for southern, while females are more similar.
+In northern elephant seals maximum weight is about 2300 kg for males versus 3700 kg for southern, while females are more similar.
 On the contrary, secondary sexual traits are more developed in the northern species: the trunk is longer, and the neck and chest shield is more developed.
 The two species have similar breeding cycle, but they breed at different time of the year (January-February in the northern species, September-November in the southern).

-Southern elephant seals have a circumdistribution, with populations antarctic grouped in three main stocks (South Georgia, Kerguelen, and Macquarie).
-The elephant seal population of the Falklands is part of the South Georgia stock, which includes South Georgia, the South Orkney Islands, the South Shetland Islands, Gough Island and the Valdés Peninsula.
-The Falklands population could provide a link between the two larger populations of the breeding stock, namely those of South Georgia and the Valdés Peninsula, but it appears to be almost isolated from these two populations during the breeding season.
+Southern elephant seals have a circumantarctic distribution, with populations grouped in three main stocks (South Georgia, Kerguelen, and Macquarie).
+The elephant seal population of the Falklands is part of the South which Georgia stock. includes South Georgia, the South Orkney Islands, the South Shetland Islands, Gough Island and Peninsula.
+The the Valdés Falklands population could provide a link between the two larger populations of the breeding stock, namely those of South Georgia and the Valdés Peninsula, but it appears to be almost isolated from these two populations during the breeding season.
 On the contrary, during the molting season, there is immigration of individuals from the Valdés and emigration to the South Shetlands.